ALBERT HALL / GAIETY THEATRE

 Image: Architectural drawing of the facade of Theatre Royal, Brisbane, 1891.
 Source: National Library of Australia.

 The Tivoli Follies featured 44 performers – notably Jack Cannot, Vaude and Verne, Isabelle D’Armond, Alfredo, Jack Haskell & Mademoiselle Clero.
-Companies to play the theatre in later years included J.C.
-Williamson, Philip Lytton, Kings Dramatic Company, William Anderson Premier Dramatic Company, and Vaudeville de Luxe.
-The Roof Garden theatre held more intimate performances including: “Signaller Tom Skeyhill’s Gallipoli War Lecture Season.”
+Companies and firms linked to the the theatre in later years included J.C.
+Williamson’s, Philip Lytton, Kings Dramatic Company, William Anderson Premier Dramatic Company, and Vaudeville de Luxe.
+The Roof Garden theatre held more intimate performances including: “Signaller Tom Skeyhill‘s Gallipoli War Lecture Season.”

 Image source: State Library of Queensland.